-Infiltration facilities such as storm sumps and drywells are permitted as allowed by the City Engineer and the Department of Environmental Quality.
+Infiltration facilities such as storm sumps and drywells are permitted as allowed by the City Engineer and the Department of Environmental Quality and shall be designed and constructed under the supervision of the Design Engineer.
+When infiltration are proposed, infiltration testing and soil requirements shall follow the current edition of the City of Portland Stormwater Management Manual.